Lutetia: The Gallic settlement

-Proponents of the Ile de Cité as the site of the Gallic settlement also address the issue of the lack of archaeological evidence on the island.
+Proponents of the Ile de la Cité as the site of the Gallic settlement also address the issue of the lack of archaeological evidence on the island.
 The original oppidum and bridges were burned by the Parisii to keep them out of the hands of the Romans.
 The houses of the Parisii were made of wood and clay.
 Since then every square metre of the island has been dug up and rebuilt, often using the same materials, multiple times, making it unlikely that traces of the Gallic settlement would remain on the island.
 They argue that a settlement in Nanterre did not necessarily exclude that the Île-de-la-Cité was the site of the oppidum of Lutetia; both settlements could have existed at the same time.
 Finally, they argue that, while Gallic settlements sometimes relocated to a new site, the new sites were usually given a new name.
 It would be very unusual to transfer the name of Lutetia from the Nanterre settlement to a new Roman town on the Île-de-la-Cité.
 They also argue that if Lutetia had not already existed where Paris is today, the new Roman city would have been given a Latin, not a Gallic name.
 This seems to support the argument that Lutetia was in fact located at the center of modern Paris.